-- Standards-Based: Accommodates for existing generally accepted standards and emergency standards.
+- Standardized: Accommodates existing accepted standards and emergency standards.

-- Efficient: Delivers data in the timeframe required for decision making.
+- Efficient: Delivers data in a prompt timeframe.

-Also known as direct emissions, these GHG emissions are produced directly by companies through burning purchased fuel on-site.
-Examples include natural gas, diesel, and propane.
-Purchasing carbon offsets helps with offsetting Scope 1 emissions.
+Also known as direct emissions, these GHG emissions are produced directly by companies through burning purchased fuel on-site, such as natural gas, diesel and propane.
+Purchasing carbon offsets helps mitigate Scope 1 emissions.

-Scope 1 emissions can be divided into 4 areas: stationary combustion, mobile combustion, fugitive emissions and process emissions.
+Scope 1 emissions can be further divided into 4 categories:

-Stationary Combustion: This includes power plants, combined heat and power production plants, industrial combustion plants, district heating plants as well as small plants.
+- Stationary Combustion: Power plants, combined heat and power plants, industrial combustion plants, district heating plants and small plants.

-Fugitive Emissions: These emissions are unintentional and undesirable leakages and discharges of gases or vapours from pressure-containing equipment or facilities.
-Additionally, they may also come from components inside industrial plants such as pumps, storage tanks or compressors.
+- Fugitive Emissions: Unintentional and undesirable leakages and discharges of gases or vapours from pressure-containing equipment or facilities.
+They may also come from components within industrial plants such as pumps, storage tanks or compressors.

-Process Emissions: These include emissions from the chemical transformation of raw materials and fugitive emissions.
+- Process Emissions: Emissions from the chemical transformation of raw materials and fugitive emissions.

-Scope 2 emissions are indirect GHG emissions that are associated with the purchase of secondary sources of energy such as electricity, steam, heating, or cooling.
-These emissions are accounted for in an organization’s greenhouse gas inventory since they are a result of the organization’s energy usage.
+Scope 2 emissions are indirect GHG emissions that are associated with the purchase of secondary sources of energy, such as electricity, steam, heating or cooling.
+These emissions are accounted for in an organization’s greenhouse gas inventory since they are a result of the organization’s energy use.

-For example, if an instance of consumed electricity comes from owned or operated equipment from the same entity, it would not be reported as a Scope 2 emission since the emissions from power generation should have been reported in Scope 1.
+For example, if an instance of consumed electricity comes from owned or operated equipment from the same entity, it would not be reported as a Scope 2 emission since the emissions from power generation should be reported in Scope 1.

-These are emissions that the organization is indirectly responsible for upstream and downstream of its value chain.
-For example, this includes emissions related to buying products from suppliers as well as the emissions associated with customers using products.
+Scope 3 emissions, otherwise known as value chain emissions, are those that the organization is indirectly responsible for upstream and downstream of its value chain.
+This includes emissions related to buying products from suppliers and those associated with customers using products.